aleksei-berezkin/typique/README.md

 **Anatomy:**

 - `css()` is a tiny helper function that generates class names.
-- `'btn'` is a unique label.
+- `'title'` is a unique label.
 Laim provides autocomplete suggestions, checks for duplicates, and offers quick fixes if collisions occur.
 - `satisfies Css<{...}>` is where you define your styles as a type.

 ## What is supported